The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — Andrée Monette

-mislead instead of guide.
-The mind easily lets itself be taken in by the
+instead of guide.
+The mind easily lets itself be taken in by the false

-false appearance of exactitude which statistics retain in their
+appearance of exactitude which statistics retain in their mistakes, and

-mistakes, and confidently adopts errors clothed in the form of
+confidently adopts errors clothed in the form of mathematical truth.

-accuracy of the calculations is only one of many requirements to ensure
+appreciate that the accuracy of the calculations is only one of many

 Correlation is not causation - but it sure helps